ArrEssJay/smtp-acs-bridge/README.md

 This service relays emails received via SMTP to the Azure Communication Services (ACS) Email REST API.
 It is designed to allow applications that can only send email via SMTP to integrate with the modern Azure API.

+By design, it implements only the SMTP commands necessary to send an email via ACS.
+SMTP over SSL/TLS is not currently supported as it is expected that this bridge be running in a trusted environment closely coupled with the mail-generating application.

 The project includes:

 - A minimal, high-performance SMTP server built with Rust and Tokio.